pragna-2021/Invoice-insight/README.md

 # Invoice Insight

 Invoice Insight is an AI-powered invoice processing and analytics platform built using FastAPI, Tesseract OCR, OpenCV, and Bootstrap 5.

-The system extracts structured data from invoice images/PDFs, supports multilingual OCR (English + Russian), stores invoice analytics in a database, and provides a dashboard for visualization and inspection.
+The system extracts structured data from invoice images and PDF files, supports multilingual OCR (English and Russian), stores invoice analytics in a database, and provides a dashboard for visualization, export, and inspection.

 ---